-“You shall generously give to him, and your heart shall not be grieved when you give to him, because for this thing the Lord your God will bless you in all your work and in all your undertakings” (Deuteronomy 15:10).
+“You shall generously give to him, and your heart shall not be grudging when you give to him, because for this thing the Lord your God will bless you in all your work and in all your undertakings.”
+(Deuteronomy 15:10 NASB).

 This verse was meant for everyone.

-But it really seems to apply to Ebeneezer Scrooges like me.
+But it really seems to apply to Ebenezer Scrooges like me.

 Honestly, my heart is grieved when I give.

 My generosity doesn’t go unnoticed; and neither does yours.
 If you lend money to a needy friend, pay for your elderly neighbor’s medicine, or donate to a mission organization, God will know.